Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths

 \begin {lemma} Let $T$ be an oriented tree on $s$ vertices, where $s\geq 2$, and let $L$ be either the set of all out-leaves of $T$ or the set of all in-leaves of $T$.
 Let $t=|L|$ and $T'=T-L$.
 Then for $r\geq 2$, $\overline{f}(T,\mathcal{B}_r)\leq \overline{f}(T',\mathcal{B}_r) + 2(\val)$. \end {lemma}

-\begin{proof} If $s=2$, then any oriented graph $D$ having $\chi(D)\geq 2$ contains an induced subgraph isomorphic to $T$, implying that $\overline{f}(T,\mathcal{B}_r)\leq 2$ (since in this case, we have $t=1$), and so the bound given in the statement of the lemma holds.
+\begin{proof} If $s=2$, then any oriented graph $D$ having $\chi(D)\geq 2$ contains an induced subgraph isomorphic to $T$, implying that $\overline{f}(T,\mathcal{B}_r)\leq 2$, and so the bound given in the statement of the lemma holds (since in this case, we have $t=1$).
 Therefore, from here onward, we assume that $s\geq 3$ (which implies that $t\geq 1$).

 We assume that $L$ is a set of out-leaves of $T$; the case when $L$ is a set of in-leaves is symmetric.
 Let $D$ be any oriented graph with $\chi(D) \ge \overline{f}(T',\mathcal{B}_r)+2(\val)$.
 Define $S= \{ x \in V(D) : d^+_D(x) \le \val\}$.